 Make ham and beans in your instant pot for a satisfying meal.
 It’s a great way to use leftover ham and there’s no need to soak the beans!

-It is ham and beans season!
+It is ham and bean soup season!
 This great pressure cooker recipe allows you to make it much more quickly than ever before.

 You can have dinner ready in under two hours with no overnight soak.
 So get the cornbread ready!